Anxiety in young children

 Panic attacks – Children may feel that it is difficult to breathe and start to panic.
 Remind your child that it will soon pass and practise breathing techniques to regain control.
 You can teach your child calming breathing techniques to help if they do feel overwhelmed.
 Alternatively, you might ask a younger child to breathe as if they are blowing up a balloon, so a long slow breath in, and a long slow breath out.

-Challenging behaviour can often be an unmet emotional need
+Challenging behaviour can be an unmet need

 When dealing with challenging behaviour, it can be hard to figure out what could be underneath it.
 When a child acts in a negative way such as biting, crying or hitting, it is usually a cry for help.
 You may find that they are overly clingy and cry even if you leave the room.